 Once a GNSS goes live, its performance is closely monitored and any hiccups along the way are documented and resolved through a series of tests.
 With the help of a simulator, each test scenario can be replicated in the exact same way multiple times.
 Because these scenarios are recorded in the simulator, testing can be repeated and done in a timely manner.
 This also eliminates any discrepancy in scenario testing, making it easy to identify issues, determine the causes, and create a resolution that is absolute and precise.

 Simulators make it possible to run tests without having to worry about delays due to weather and other environmental conditions because all tests can be done in a laboratory.
 Test scenarios, using basic to extreme conditions, can be developed and executed quickly, something that can’t be done when live testing.
 Equipment performance can be assessed and compared to any data on hand, allowing testers to close any gap between the equipment and the system.

 Future Scenario Testing

 Simulators can also be used to test future equipment capabilities during the development stage and early stages of operation.
 This method reduces any errors and flaws that may arise once the equipment goes live, as these scenarios can be created and executed even before the actual launch.
-Simulators offer a cost effective and efficient method of evaluation, and allow for the development of a more stable and well-built GNSS receivers and systems that can perform at optimum capacity.
+Simulators offer a cost-effective and efficient method of evaluation and allow for the development of more stable and well-built GNSS receivers and systems that can perform at optimum capacity.